rai-project/raid/README.md

 Much of rai/raid is controlled by configuration files.
 Services that are shared between the client and server must match.
 In this section we will explain the minimal configurations needed for both the client and server

-**note:** One can create secret keys recognizable by rai/raid using [rai-crypto](https://github.com/rai-project/utils/tree/master/rai-crypto) tool.
+> **Note:** One can create secret keys recognizable by rai/raid using [rai-crypto](https://github.com/rai-project/utils/tree/master/rai-crypto) tool.
-If you want to encrypt a string using “PASS” as your app secret, then you’d want to invoke
+> If you want to encrypt a string using “PASS” as your app secret, then you’d want to invoke

 ```sh
     rai-crypto encrypt –s PASS MY_PLAIN_TEXT_STRING